apc-mhs/mustang-mug/README.md

 In a separate shell tab, start the dev server.

     npm run dev
-If you want to do a full test with the Firebase emulators, make sure to get the Firebase function config locally:
+If you want to do a full test with the Firebase emulators, make sure to get the Firebase function config locally (run this in the functions folder):
     firebase functions:config:get > .runtimeconfig.json

 ## Selected Documentation